ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 ### Hash Tables

 Hash tables are used to store **key-value pairs** (**key-value data stores**).
 They are like arrays, but the keys are not ordered.
-Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values!
+Unlike arrays, hash tables are fast for all of the following operations: find values quickly given a key, add new key-values quickly, and removing values!

 Nearly every programming language has some sort of hash table data structure.
 Because of their speed, hash tables are very commonly used!